Ochtendung

 Microphotograph of pseudobrookite (Mindat) mineral specimen, Wannenköpfe, Ochtendung.
 Image width 2.5 mm.

-Ochtendung is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.
+Ochtendung (/de/) is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.

 Geography

 Ochtendung lies between the A 48 and A 61 motorways and has designated junctions from both.
 The village lies on the Nette and is neighboured by the municipalities of Lonnig, Bassenheim, Plaidt, Kruft and Saffig.
 Up until a few years ago, the B 258 road started in Koblenz before running through Ochtendung and Mayen towards Belgium, passing the Nürburgring.
 The stretch between Koblenz and Mayen was regraded due to the proximity to the A 48 and has since been the L 98.

 Municipal Division

 The districts Alsingerhof, Emmingerhof, Fressenhöfe Waldorferhof and Sackenheimerhöfe (previously a Bassenheim district) make up the municipality of Ochtendung.

 Etymology

 The name of the village is derived from the word Thing or Ding (Ochtendung).

 A 'Thing' was a governing assembly in Germanic societies.